-Equifax has reported that hackers compromised data for up to 143 million US consumers and 400,00 UK customers, including Social Security numbers and driver’s license numbers.
+Equifax data breach reports that hackers compromised data for up to 143 million US consumers and 400,00 UK customers, including Social Security numbers and driver’s license numbers.
 Equifax is one of the 3 main consumer credit reporting agencies in the US together with TransUnion and Experian.
 As a result of this breach it is more than likely that every household in America will be affected by this breach in some capacity.

 As reported from the New York Times this is now the third major cyber security threat to this agency since 2015 and one of the top breaches ever in terms of the breadth and number of households affected.
 The impact of this breach cannot be overstated.
 Anyone who has a credit card and therefore a credit report is exposed.